What to do about a TIA or mini-stroke - part 1

-The symptoms of TIA are almost the same as those of a stroke, however, the symptoms go away within a few minutes or hours.
+The symptoms of TIA are almost the same as the symptoms of a stroke, however, the symptoms go away within a few minutes or hours.
 Having a TIA is an important warning sign of stroke.
-It tells you that you have a higher risk of having a stroke and also gives you a chance to prevent a stroke.
 Know the stroke warning signs – it could save a life.

 TIA is an emergency

-A TIA is a very serious warning sign that says something is wrong with blood flow to your brain and that you are at higher risk for having a stroke immediately after the TIA, up to one year later.
-The good news about TIA is it provides a warning about your higher risk and gives you a chance to take action to reduce your risk.
+A TIA is a serious warning that says something is wrong with blood flow to your brain and that you are at higher risk for having a stroke immediately after the TIA, up to one year later.
+The good news about TIA is that it gives you a chance to take action to reduce your risk.

-Doctors may be able to give you a clot-busting drug that restore blood flow to your brain.
-However, because the drug is only effective within the first three hours of the onset of symptoms, you must get to the hospital as soon as possible.
-Do not wait for your symptoms to disappear - call 9-1-1 as quickly as possible.
-Even if your symptoms do go away, it is important for you to find out what is causing these symptoms.
+Doctors may be able to give you a clot-busting drug that restores blood flow to your brain.
+However, because the drug is only effective within a few crucial hours after symptoms begin, you must get to the hospital as soon as possible.
+Do not wait for your symptoms to disappear.
+Call 9-1-1 or your local emergency number as quickly as possible.
+Even if your symptoms do go away, it is important for you to find out what caused them.

 What causes a TIA?

 The most common cause of a TIA is a blood clot or plaque that prevents blood from flowing to your brain.
 Here’s how it happens:

 You may have other health problems that can cause a TIA.
 Talk to your healthcare provider about your health and whether you are at higher risk for TIA.